webdevsnarsky/rsschool-cv/cv.md

 * skype: das1410

 ### Summary
-I want to learn something new, actyality and what need for modern world market.
+My main goal is learn something new, actyality and what need for modern world market.
+My priority: clear mind, health body, good people.
-To get important soft and technical skills - this's important for me.
+To get important soft and technical skills - this's important for me as a future specialist.
 Every day i try to learn something new or repeat information which i know.

 ### Skills
 | Name of skills | My skills |